 ACTUAL course one:

-scallop: cauliflower ice cream/sliced almonds/micro parsley/peacock raisins port wine reduction/french radish.
+scallop: cauliflower ice cream/sliced almonds/micro parsley/peacock raisins port wine reduction/french radish.course two:

 garlic soup: pommes maxine/lobster/lobster glace agar cube/salsify sliced button mushrooms/diakon sprouts.